-Conflict management is one of those skills across which you could strike many times a day.
+Conflict management is one of those skills which you can strike many times a day.
 What matters most in a team spirit is how adept you are at dealing with explicit issues.

 According to a study identified by Thomas and Kilmann’s communication instrument, there are five styles of conflict management.
-These are: competing, collaborating, compromising, accommodating, and avoiding.
-Learning these could ensure no conflict will escalate in your presence.
+These include: competing, collaborating, compromising, accommodating, and avoiding.
+Learning these will ensure no conflict escalates in your presence.

 Adding to the teamwork skills is listening.
-It is, by far, one of the beautiful and fast learning skills.
-Effective listening could help you to get attention if you are fresh talent.
-Listening in a peer concentrates you on their topic and helps you find a logical expression to their point.
+It is, by far, one of the most beautiful and fast-learning skills.
+Effective listening could help you to get attention if you are a fresh talent.
+Listening to a peer concentrates you on their topic and helps you find a logical expression to their point.

 Also, try to look into the eyes of the speaker to draw their attention.
-Be attentive towards their saying but keep your your your saying but keep your their saying but keep your your your mind relaxed.
+Be attentive to their saying but keep your mind relaxed.